mu-semtech/mu-cl-resources/README.md

 ### Introduction to a configuration through domain.lisp
 This service is driven from the domain.lisp file which you should adapt to describe your domain.
 In this section we briefly describe how everything is wired together, and how you can quickly get an API up and running.

 mu-cl-resources is driven from the domain.lisp file.
 This file describes the connection between the JSONAPI and the semantic model.
 Secondly, there is the repository.lisp file, in which you can define new prefixes to shorten your domain description.
-This repository contains an example of both files in the configuration folder.
+This repository contains an example of both files in the examples folder.

 #### /configuration/domain.lisp

-The domain.lisp contains resource definitions for each file in the application.
+The domain.lisp contains resource definitions for each resource type in the application.
 These resource definitions provide a three-way connection:

   - It names things to make connections within the domain.lisp file
   - It describes the properties as seen through the json api
   - It describes the semantic model used in order to implement the json api

 Each resource definition is a combination of these three views.
-Let us assume an exmaple using [foaf](http://xmlns.com/foaf/0.1/).
+Let us assume an example using [foaf](http://xmlns.com/foaf/0.1/).
 In our example, we will model a Person, having one or more online accounts.
 This model can be vizualised using [WebVOWL](http://visualdataweb.de/webvowl/#).

 Intermezzo: mu-cl-resources is mainly configured in lisp.
 Lisp uses parens () for grouping content.
 If a paren is followed by a word, that word tends to indicate the content of the group.
 If there is no word, it tends to be a list.
 Other characters, like the backtick (`) or the comma (,) are best copied from examples.